seinecle/blog/_posts/2022-09-08-story-gephi-user-contributor.md

 The Gephi Code retreat is a one-week event organized by the founding members of Gephi to accelerate the development of the software and help the community of Gephi enthusiasts meet and cohere.
 That is the second year such a retreat is organized, after a first edition in Copenhagen.

-## Being a historian, discovering Gephi
+## Being a historian, discovering Gephi in 2010

 Gephi is the reason I transitioned from being a historian of science to a social scientist using computational (data-intensive) approaches.
 As a post-doc at the [KNAW](https://www.knaw.nl/en) in the Netherlands in 2008, Gephi had just appeared (there was also [GUESS](http://graphexploration.cond.org/) that I used as well).